Ashutosh-Panda2004/Operating-System/README.md

 **Definition:**
 Multitasking is the ability of an operating system to execute multiple tasks (processes) simultaneously.
 It can be achieved through either process-based multitasking or thread-based multitasking.

+### Process-Based Multitasking

+**Definition:**
+Process-based multitasking involves running multiple processes concurrently.
+Each process is an independent unit of execution with its own memory space and resources.

+**Key Characteristics:**
+- **Isolation:** Processes run in separate memory spaces, ensuring isolation between them.
+This prevents one process from interfering with another's memory.
+- **Context Switching:** The operating system manages multiple processes by switching the CPU’s focus from one process to another.
+This involves saving and restoring the state of processes, including memory and CPU registers.
+- **Overhead:** Process-based multitasking has a higher overhead compared to thread-based multitasking due to the need for process context switching, which includes memory management and preservation of the process state.

+**Example:**
+Running a web browser, a text editor, and a media player simultaneously on your computer.
+Each application runs as a separate process, and the operating system schedules CPU time to each process.

+### Thread-Based Multitasking

+**Definition:**
+Thread-based multitasking involves running multiple threads within a single process concurrently.
+Threads are smaller units of execution that share the same memory space and resources.

+**Key Characteristics:**
+- **Shared Memory:** Threads within the same process share the same memory space, allowing them to access shared data directly.
+This facilitates communication between threads but requires careful management to avoid conflicts.
+- **Context Switching:** Context switching between threads is generally faster than between processes because threads within the same process do not require memory switching.
+They only need to save and restore the state of the thread.
+- **Concurrency:** Thread-based multitasking allows for greater concurrency within a process.
+Multiple threads can perform different tasks simultaneously, improving the efficiency and responsiveness of applications.

+**Example:**
+In a web browser, different tabs or background tasks (e.g., downloading files, rendering web pages, checking for updates) might be handled by separate threads within the same browser process.
+This allows the browser to perform multiple operations concurrently without launching separate processes for each task.

+## Comparison

+- **Memory Usage:**
+  - **Process-Based:** Higher memory consumption due to separate memory spaces for each process.
+  - **Thread-Based:** More efficient memory usage as threads share the same memory space within a process.

+- **Overhead:**
+  - **Process-Based:** Higher overhead due to the need for process context switching and memory management.
+  - **Thread-Based:** Lower overhead with faster context switching and shared resources.

+- **Isolation:**
+  - **Process-Based:** High level of isolation between processes, reducing risk of interference.
+  - **Thread-Based:** Lower isolation as threads share the same process memory.
+Care must be taken to synchronize access to shared data.

+- **Concurrency:**
+  - **Process-Based:** Concurrency achieved by running multiple processes simultaneously, with each process handling its own tasks.
+  - **Thread-Based:** Concurrency achieved by running multiple threads within a single process, allowing tasks to be handled more efficiently within the same application.

+## Summary

+- **Process-Based Multitasking:** Runs multiple processes simultaneously with high isolation and memory usage, but with higher context-switching overhead.
+- **Thread-Based Multitasking:** Runs multiple threads within a single process, offering lower overhead and more efficient use of resources, but with shared memory and lower isolation.

 **Key Point:**
 In multitasking, the operating system schedules processes or threads to run concurrently, giving the illusion of simultaneous execution.